robdavid/genutil-go/README.md

 ### Mutations

-If you are wrapping a `struct` inside an option, there are methods that allow mutation in place, avoiding any need for wholesale copying of structure data.
-The `Ensure` method will set a given option to non-empty, if it isn't already, and `Mutate` allows actions to be performed against a non-empty option value.
+If you are wrapping a `struct` inside an option, there are methods that allow mutation in place, avoiding any need for wholesale copying of the struct data.
+The `Ensure` method will set a given option to non-empty, if it isn't already, and `Mutate` allows updates to be performed against a non-empty option value (against an empty option, it is a no-op).
 These together allows an empty option containing no data to be mutated to contain any desired values.

 ```go
 type nv struct{ name, value string }